Find a Lender-Approved Local Conveyancer in Warminster

 Recently asked questions about conveyancing in Warminster

-I'm buying a new build house in Warminster with a loan from Britannia.
-The developers refused to reduce the amount so I negotiated five thousand pounds worth of extras instead.
-The house builders rep told me not disclose to my solicitor about this deal as it will impact my loan with Britannia.
+I'm buying a new build house in Warminster benefiting from help to buy.
+The sellers would not move on the price so I negotiated 6k of extras instead.
+The property agent told me not disclose to my conveyancer about the extras as it may impact my loan with the lender.
 Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.